mstream/nix-chad/README.md

           # A desired font size in tools that have a mean to set it fixed.
           fontSize = 24;

-          # A list of desirect directories to be created in the home
+          # A list of desired folders to be created in the home
           # directory of the user.
-          # It is up to the user to provide the contents of these
+          # It's up to the user to provide the contents of these
           # directories.
           homeDirectories = [
             "Development/exercises"